sg893052/sonic-buildimage/platforms/diagnostics/cmis/cmis_4_0_diagostic_support.md

 #### Show Diagnostics Control Status

 ```
-show interface transceiver diagnostics status Ethernet <1|2|..N>
+show interface transceiver diagnostics status {Interface}
 ```

 This command shows the loopback diagnostic controls of the transceiver.
-If no specific transceiver is provided, all CMIS diagnostic supported transceivers are displayed with associated control settings.
+If **Interface** is not specified, the information of all the switch ports will be displayed.

 Example output: